wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/registry/managing-the-Registry.md

 content of the version is displayed.
 The **Restore** option will reset the selected version to the previous version.

-### Opening the resource in the relevant editor of Eclipse

-By double clcking on a resource, you can view it in the supported editor.

-### Changing role permissions of resources
+## Changing role permissions of resources

 You can change resources and set permissions to those resources of the given role.
 This feature is availble for non-admin roles.
 Go to a